Madani–Iqbal debate: Muhammad Iqbal

 According to Iqbal, nationalism in Europe was the result of the reformation movement led by Martin Luther.
 The Catholic Church, despite being corrupt, was providing a common moral force to the entirety of Europe.
 Although not consciously intended, one of the consequences of the Lutheran movement was the loss of the common moral force which was transformed into a central religious authority.
 Multiple churches appeared in place of the Catholic Church under the broad Lutheran or Protestant umbrella, and this phenomenon provided Europe with the exact conditions for the rise of various rival nationalities.
 Enlightenment thinkers, like Rousseau and Voltaire, further diluted the moral force of religion by attacking the institution and the dogma of the Church.
 This was the historical and intellectual backdrop of the rise of nationalism in Europe.
-That is the reason Iqbal’s concept of freedom from the British is not just limited to the end of British rule in India.
+That is the reason Iqbal's concept of freedom from the British is not just limited to the end of British rule in India.
 He is more concerned about intellectual slavery in the form of the continuation of Western ideologies and political institutions.
 In his presidential address at the All India Muslim Conference in 1932, he categorically stated:

 According to Iqbal, Islam as a moral force cannot be reduced to the private sphere of individuals only, as it is also the cornerstone of modern nationalism, which would eventually lead to atheism and thus the common thread amongst the citizens of modern nation-states will be their ‘irreligiousness.’
-Iqbal also emphasized on the works or writings of Hegel (1770-1831), a famous German philosopher, who highlighted the spiritual character of nations.
+Iqbal also emphasised on the works of Hegel (1770–1831), a famous German philosopher, who highlighted the spiritual character of nations.
 Thus, Iqbal thinks that only religion and faith can provide secure foundations for a social order.
 Nationalism weakens this foundation which is a loss for the social organism and humanity.
 He thinks that this is exactly the principal mission of Islam: to break the idols of race, color, and nationality.

 Islam, according to Iqbal, presents a unique relationship between the individual and society.
 The formulation of the relationship between the individual and society is one of the main questions of any social order.
 Iqbal sought to explain this relationship in his two famous mystical poems The Secrets of the Self and The Secrets of Selflessness.
-In The Secrets of the Self, stages and conditions for the development of Khudi (higher Self) in an individual are discussed, while in The Secrets of Selflessness he emphasizes the potential of this higher Self (Khudi), which could only be actualized when an individual becomes a member of society.
+In The Secrets of the Self, stages and conditions for the development of Khudi (higher Self) in an individual are discussed, while in The Secrets of Selflessness he emphasises the potential of this higher Self (Khudi), which could only be actualised when an individual becomes a member of society.
 Thus, it is through a human group, community, or society, that an individual nourishes or enlightens their soul.
 But this is possible only when social order itself is based on spiritual ideals.